cpinitiative/usaco-guide/content/1_Intro/Example_Problem.md

  - bronze_square
 ---

-Solutions for an introductory USACO problem in multiple languages.
+Solutions for an example USACO problem in multiple languages.

 <!-- END DESCRIPTION -->